 Previously Replicated Programs

-The 2013 Community Impact Project application period closed in April.
-The next application period to replicate a program selected by the Foundation in your community will open in mid January 2014.
-If you know of a program that would be ideal for replication, or are interested in replicating a Model Program in your community please contact us at Community@LIVESTRONG.org.
+If you know of a program that would be ideal for replication in 2015 or are interested in replicating a Model Program in your community, please contact us at Community@LIVESTRONG.org.

-Programs are chosen based on their ability to show years of success and effectiveness through evaluations, the needs of the cancer community, and requests made by constituents.
-To-date LIVESTRONG has replicated the following 8 programs in nearly 600 communities across the country:
+Programs are chosen based on the needs of the cancer community, requests made by constituents and the programs’ ability to show years of success and effectiveness through evaluations.
+To date LIVESTRONG has replicated the following nine programs in nearly 600 communities across the country: